How Does Solar Work?

 Confirm Your Energy Usage

 Every household is different.
-When determining the number of solar panels your home needs, we check your electric bills to see how many kilowatt hours (kWhs) you use.
-By taking a look at your energy usage, we can appropriately design and size a custom system that meets your current and assumed future energy demands.
+When determining the size of your solar energy system, we check your electric bills to see how many kilowatt hours (kWhs) you use.
+By taking a look at your energy usage, we can appropriately design and size a custom solar system that meets your current and assumed future energy demands.
 Your energy usage is also important to ensure that we don't over calculate the number of solar panels needed, nor quote you a system that is too small

 Design Your System